On partial information retrieval: the unconstrained 100 prisoner problem: Set-up

 \subsection{Monte Carlo sampling}

 Our aim in this paper is to explore the behaviour of $P(a,w)$ over a range of $a$ and $w$.
-However, when $N$ is large and analytic results are not available, it is difficult to obtain the precise winning probability of a given strategy.
-This is obvious since the total number of possible permutations of a set of $N$ numbers is $N!$, and hence to consider them all becomes computationally impossible, even for modest values of $N$.
+We intend to study the problem for large $N$ and since analytic results are not available, we would like to compute the probabilities numerically by accounting for all possible permutations of the keys in the boxes.
+However, in this case it is difficult to obtain exact winning probability of a given strategy, since the total number of possible permutations of a set of $N$ numbers is $N!$.
 To approach this problem rigorously, we will make use of Monte Carlo simulations to describe a variety of different strategies.
-The basic idea of Monte Carlo methods is to sample the underlying (too large to be considered fully) space of configurations and then work with these sampled points, or simply ``sample''.
+The basic idea of Monte Carlo methods is to sample the underlying space of configurations (too large to be considered fully) and then work with these sampled points, or simply ``sample.''
 Provided that the sample is drawn uniformly randomly, its properties must approximate the properties of the original space more and more as we increase the size of the sample (i.e. as we draw more and more permutations).
-To apply Monte Carlo technique to our problem, for a fixed value of $N$, $n$, and $a$, we draw a fixed sample of permutations of $\{1,2,\cdots,N\}$ uniformly randomly from the set of all $N!$ permutations, and then simulate the game for each of those permutations with a given strategy.
+To apply the Monte Carlo technique to our problem, for a fixed value of $N$, $n$, and $a$, we draw a fixed sample of permutations of $\{1,2,\cdots,N\}$ uniformly randomly from the set of all $N!$ permutations, and then simulate the game for each of those permutations with a given strategy.
 This allows us to estimate the P-function $P(a, w)$ to a great accuracy provided that an enough number of samples are drawn.
-At this point we assume the conventional $95\%$ confidence level on the accuracy of the permutation drawing, which implies a \emph{z-score} $z_{95}\sim 1.96$.
+At this point we assume the conventional $95\%$ confidence level on the probability $P$, which implies a \emph{z-score} $z_{95}\sim 1.96$.
 Furthermore we take $\sigma^2= p(1-p)$ to be the variance for the (possible) future samples of permutations, where $p$ is the percentage of permutations in a specific sample satisfying the condition ``exactly $w$ prisoners find their key within $a$ attempts''.
 We can then compute the margin of error $\mathcal{M}$ as: